 Pain from carpal tunnel syndrome manifests in the forearm and first three fingers of the hand.
 It’s often accompanied by a numbness or tingling sensation and can make your hand feel weak.

 A sudden, sharp pain in the elbow or upper arm shortly after heavy lifting is a telltale sign of a tendon injury.
-Bicep/tricep tendonitis are very common injuries, especially for those who lift heavy weights or use their arms in repetitive movement.
-Even simple tasks like lifting a heavy piece of furniture can cause tendonitis if the weight is too much to bear.
+Bicep/tricep tendonitis are very common injuries, especially for those who lift heavy weights or use their arms in repetitive movements.
+This can impact the way you do many things, from normal chores to more

 Thoracic Outlet Syndrome